FC Barcelona: 2021–present: Return of Laporta and post-Messi era

 On 7 March 2021, Joan Laporta was elected president of Barcelona with 54.28% of the vote.
 Barcelona won their 31st Copa del Rey, their only trophy under Ronald Koeman, after defeating Athletic Bilbao 4–0 in the final.
-In August 2021 Barcelona found themselves unable to comply with La Liga's Financial Fair Play requirements, and revealed a club debt of €1.35bn and a wage bill accounting for 103% of total income.
+In August 2021, Barcelona found themselves unable to comply with La Liga's Financial Fair Play requirements, and revealed a club debt of €1.35bn and a wage bill accounting for 103% of total income.
 Negotiations with Lionel Messi, now in the final year of his contract, had been ongoing for some time.
 However, on 5 August 2021, Barcelona announced that they would be unable to re-sign Messi to an extension due to La Liga regulations.
 This was despite the fact that the club and Messi had reached an agreement over the details of a new contract.
 Messi departed the club after 21 years as a Barça player, and the club's all-time leading goalscorer, and signed on a free transfer with French club Paris Saint-Germain.
 The financial implications also restricted Barcelona in the transfer market and as a result most of the incoming players were either free transfers or loans and they had to reduce players' wages to register the incoming players.

+Robert Lewandowski joined the club in 2022.
+His arrival provided a veteran presence and clinical finishing that proved vital in Barcelona's return to domestic dominance.

-Poor performances in La Liga and the Champions League led to the sacking of Ronald Koeman on 28 October, with a club legend Xavi replacing him.
+Poor performances in La Liga and the Champions League led to the sacking of Ronald Koeman on 28 October 2021, with club legend Xavi replacing him.
 Xavi could not reverse the fortunes in the Champions League, and Barcelona dropped down to the Europa League for the first time since 2003–04, subsequently exiting in the quarter-finals.
 In the domestic league, Xavi improved Barça's form and guided them from ninth to second, guaranteeing a Champions League spot next season.
 However, this also meant Barcelona finished trophyless after earlier Supercopa and Copa del Rey exits.

 On 15 January 2023, Xavi guided Barcelona to their first trophy since the 2021 Copa del Rey, as the Catalans defeated Real Madrid 3–1 in the Supercopa de España final.
 On 14 May 2023, Barcelona mathematically clinched their 27th league title with four games to spare, the first in the post-Messi era.